What to visit in Hanoi

 One of the most significant place in Vietnam.
-The temple was build on 1070 and it is dedicated to Confucius – Chinese philosopher.
+The temple was build in 1070 and it is dedicated to Confucius – Chinese philosopher.
 This tranquil place helps you to recover and rest.

 Image by Bruno de HOGUES Getty Images

 The night markets are open only on weekends.
 The most famous market is the Dong Xuan.
 Don’t miss the opportunity to check it out!
 However, if you visit Hanoi only during the weekdays, the market closes at 6 pm.

 Hoan Kiaem Lake

 This beautiful lake is located in the Old Quarter in Hanoi.
 I loved walking around this lake at night time.
 I would call it a happy place.
 You can notice people dancing in the park and share the happy spirit around.

 I haven’t personally tried but it has been recommended to check it out by a few other bloggers.
 If you like shows and have enough time go for it.
 I would say it can be a nice local experience.

 Check other Vietnamese shows

 Explore traditional Vietnamese shows such as Lang Toi (My Village), Tu Phu (Four Palace Show), The Quintessence of Tonkin, Loi Cua Tre.
 I think that watching shows over the world is one of the greatest ways how to connect to the culture and unique art.

 Tran Quoc Pagoda

 Located around 3 hours from Hanoi.
 I would recommend taking a tour as the tour will provide all you need – transport, cruise, seafood lunch on the boat.
-Then you can cruise with either a bamboo boat or kayak.
+The tour also offers a cruise with either a bamboo boat or kayak after your lunch.

-Finally, they will take you back to your hotel or you can stay there overnight in a hotel with an amazing view of the bay – ideal for couples.
-You might buy it directly in Hanoi or book it online in advance.
+After an amazing day, they will take you back to your hotel or you can stay there overnight in a local hotel.
+This place has a spectacular view of the bay – ideal for couples.
+You might buy this tour package directly in Hanoi or book it online in advance.
 The packages might differ – some includes meals, some not.